Sumera222/Product-App/README.md

 # Software needed to run for this app
 - VS Code (as Editor)
-- Browser (as runtime environment)
+- Browser (we can run index.html on browser)
 - You can check code at https://github.com/Sumera222/Product-App
 # Live Project:
  https://sumera222.github.io/Product-App/